 The Project Configuration dialog box opens.

-- 2. Click the Folders tab. - 3.
-Click the Filter Set list to select the filter set to which you want to add a folder.
+- 2. Select the Folders tab. - 3.
+Click the Filter Set list to select the filter set where you want to add a folder.

 The Folders list displays the folders in the selected filter set.